ovh/docs/pages/hosted_private_cloud/nutanix_on_ovhcloud/46-prism-element-replication/guide.de-de.md

 ![03 Create dataprotection 08](images/03-create-dataprotection08.png){.thumbnail}

 The replication task is created to run hourly.
-This will be asynchronous replication, which can be used with the OVHcloud **Nutanix Standard** pack.
+This will be asynchronous replication, which can be used with the OVHcloud **Starter** pack.

 Click `Close`{.action} to close the window.

 > [!primary]
 >
-> You can change the schedule to reduce the risk of data loss in the event of a disaster, but replication will switch from asynchronous to *NearSync* mode, and you will then need to upgrade your licence to the OVHcloud **Nutanix Advanced** pack.
+> You can change the schedule to reduce the risk of data loss in the event of a disaster, but replication will switch from asynchronous to *NearSync* mode, and you will then need to upgrade your licence to the OVHcloud **Pro** or **Ultimate** packs.

 ![03 Create dataprotection 09](images/03-create-dataprotection09.png){.thumbnail}